 Morgan Stanley continues to experience price competition in some of its businesses.
-In particular, the ability to execute securities, derivatives and other financial instruments trades electronically on exchanges, swap execution facilities and other automated trading platforms, and the introduction and application of new technologies will likely continue the pressure on revenues.
-The trend toward direct access to automated, electronic markets will likely continue as additional markets move to more automated platforms.
-Morgan Stanley have experience and will likely continue to experience competitive pressures in these and other areas in the future.
+In particular, the ability to execute securities, derivatives and other financial instrument trades electronically on exchanges, swap execution facilities and other automated trading platforms, and the introduction and application of new technologies will likely continue the pressure on Morgan Stanley's revenues.
+The trend toward direct access to automated, electronic markets will likely continue as additional markets move to more automated trading platforms.
+Morgan Stanley has experienced and will likely continue to experience competitive pressures in these and other areas in the future.

-Morgan Stanley's ability to compete successfully in the investment management industry is affected by several factors, including Morgan Stanley's reputation, investment objectives, quality of investment professionals, performance of investment strategies or product offerings relative to peers and appropriate benchmark indices, advertising and sales promotion efforts, fee levels, the effectiveness of and access to distribution channels and investment pipelines, and the types and quality of products offered.
-Morgan Stanley's investment products, including alternative investment products, may compete with investments offered by other investment managers with passive investment products or who may be subject to less stringent legal and regulatory regimes than Morgan Stanley.
+Morgan Stanley's ability to compete successfully in the investment management industry is affected by several factors, including its reputation, quality of investment professionals, performance of investment strategies or product offerings relative to peers and appropriate benchmark indices, advertising and sales promotion efforts, fee levels, the effectiveness of and access to distribution channels and investment pipelines, the types of products offered, and regulatory restrictions specific to FHCs.
+Morgan Stanley's investment products, including alternative investment products, may compete with investments offered by other investment managers, including by investment managers who may be subject to less stringent legal and regulatory regimes than Morgan Stanley.